sematext/docs/docs/monitoring/tag-aliases-support.md

 ### Machine

-Following tag aliases are collected from the host the agent is running and are mapped to `os.host` tag:
+Following tag aliases are collected from the host the agent is running.
+They are mapped to `os.host` tag:

 | Name  | Tag Name  | Description |
 |:--|:--|:--|